misterburton/bootstrap-workshop/README.md

 _**presented with <3 by [@misterburton](https://twitter.com/misterburton)**_

+***
+_Note: the following workshop was conducted on Tuesday, March 10, 2014.
+The files in this repository will not be updated as new versions of the software used are released._
+***

 **Overview:** We'll start out with a little workflow & project setup, take a few moments to cover the basics of Bootstrap and then dive into creating a responsive page for Chicago's [Tree House Humane Society](http://www.treehouseanimals.org/).

-***

 ### A couple things: